 }

-// ...snip...
+// --snip--

 Listing 12-8: Adding a check for the number of arguments

-This is similar to the Guess::new function we wrote in Listing 9-8, where panic! was called when the value argument was out of the range of valid values.
-Instead of checking for a range of values here, we’re checking that the length of args is at least 3, and the rest of the function can operate under the assumption that this condition has been met.
-If args has fewer than 3 items, this condition will be true, and we call the panic! macro to end the program immediately.
+This code is similar to the Guess::new function we wrote in Listing 9-9 where we called panic! when the value argument was out of the range of valid values.
+Instead of checking for a range of values here, we’re checking that the length of args is at least 3 and the rest of the function can operate under the assumption that this condition has been met.
+If args has fewer than three items, this condition will be true, and we call the panic! macro to end the program immediately.

-With these extra few lines of code in new, let’s try running our program without any arguments again and see what the error looks like now:
+With these extra few lines of code in new, let’s run the program without any arguments again to see what the error looks like now:

 $ cargo run

+Compiling minigrep v0.1.0 (file:///projects/minigrep)

 Finished dev [unoptimized + debuginfo] target(s) in 0.0 secs